Rita Gluzman

-Rita Gluzman is a Ukrainian-born activist and convicted murderer.
-Gluzman first came to prominence in the 1970s when she successfully pressured the Soviet Union to allow her husband, scientist Yakov Gluzman, to emigrate to the West with the rest of their family.
-In 1996, she conspired with her cousin, Vladimir Zelinin, to murder Yakov after he filed for divorce.
+Rita Gluzman (born 1948) is a Ukrainian-American activist and convicted murderer.
+Gluzman first came to prominence in the 1970s when she successfully pressured the Soviet Union to allow her husband, scientist Yakov Gluzman, to immigrate to Israel with the rest of their family.
+The couple later moved to the United States.
+In 1996, Gluzman conspired with her cousin, Vladimir Zelinin, to murder Yakov after he filed for divorce.
 Gluzman became the first woman to be convicted under the United States Violence Against Women Act, and was sentenced to life imprisonment.
-She was granted a compassionate release in 2020.
+She was released from prison on health grounds in 2020.

+At the time, tabloids described Gluzman as the "Jewish Lizzie Borden".

 Biography

-Gluzman was born and raised in Soviet Ukraine.
+Gluzman raised in Chernivtsi, Soviet Ukraine.
 Her parents were survivors of the Holocaust.
 Gluzman was raped by a police officer when she was 10 years old.
 Her mother told her not to discuss the rape with anyone.
 Afterwards, Gluzman's father was sent to an internment camp.
 When Gluzman was 11 years old, her mother abandoned her for two years, and she had to take care of her younger sister on her own.
-During this time, the two survived by picking through garbage and eating handouts by neighbors.She married Yakov Gluzman in 1969.
+During this time, the two survived by picking through garbage and eating handouts by neighbors.
+She married Yakov Gluzman in 1969, whom she had known since primary school.
 The Gluzmans had a son, Ilan Gluzman.